Not only is Perth OK for people, it’s also very OK for pooches!

 Fear not however!
-We’ve had a snoop around to find some of the best trails for you and your furry friend to walk, hike or run along to your hearts’ content.
-Check ‘em out below:
+We’ve had a snoop around to find some of the best dog-friendly trails for you and your furry friend to walk, hike or run along to your hearts’ content:

 Bold Park is a huge area of inner city bushland that features over 15km worth of walking trails and a variety of different lookouts with views of the city and coast.
 Featuring an abundance of wildlife and native plants, you and poochy will have plenty to occupy over the time, just make sure he/she stays on their leash!